uploadcare/file-uploader/components/adaptive-image/README.md

 # Adaptive Image

-> Universal web component for the efficient image representation on any page.
+Universal web component for the efficient image representation on any page.
-> It generates a set of URLs for the initial image source with the desired parameters.
+It generates a set of URLs for the initial image source with the desired parameters.

-<re-htm src="./demo.htm"></re-htm>

-## Solution benefits
+## 💎 Solution benefits

 - No need to initiate something or to scan a document: the browser takes care of it.
 - Uniform integration for most of the modern stacks.
 - Modern standards support: `srcset`, native lazy loading, breakpoints, etc...
 - Creates adaptive background images if needed.
 - You need HTML and CSS only to set it up.

+<re-htm src="./demo.htm"></re-htm>

 ## Quick start